Dentsu London Limited

 When you participate in the Survey online, a cookie may be set and stored in your browser.
 This cookie is a third-party cookie.
 The small amount of data derived from the cookie (as further described in section 1) is directed to the third-party cookie provider’s data management platform.
 The data is then stored in this platform for Dentsu, which processes the data in line with the purposes outlined in this Notice.

 https://survey18.toluna.com/customsurvey/GDPR/2020/en/cookie.html In addition, we do receive data from other sources.
 Where we do use data from other sources, you will be notified separately when you provide your information to that other data source.

 5. Who gets to see your personal data?

 Most of the research work described at section 2 of this Notice uses data from aggregated groups of Survey respondents, not individual responses.
-We share such aggregated data, not individual responses, with Dentsu Aegis Network staff responsible for creating consumer insight reports and media plan recommendations for clients.
-We also share this type of data with clients of Dentsu Aegis Network.
+We share these aggregated data, not individual responses, with Dentsu staff responsible for creating consumer insight reports and media plan recommendations for clients.
+We also share this type of data with clients of Dentsu .

-We share the personal data described in section 1 on an individual, rather than aggregated, basis with: (i) other companies within the Dentsu Aegis Network group so that they can use the data for the same purposes as described in section 2 (or help us to achieve the purposes described in section 2); (ii) companies that can assist us with the type of work described in section 2.
-For example, the company that provides us with cross tabulation software (software that enables us to carry out faster analysis) and the third-party cookie providers who help us to process your cookie data; and (iii) a client of Dentsu Aegis Network where the client has commissioned a follow-up survey or where the client has specifically requested access to personal data collected using the Survey (in these cases, our client will be an independent controller and responsible for providing you with information about how they are using your data).
+We share the personal data described in section 1 on an individual, rather than aggregated, basis with: (i) other companies within the Dentsu group so that they can use the data for the same purposes as described in section 2 (or help us to achieve the purposes described in section 2); (ii) companies that can assist us with the type of work described in section 2.
+For example, we use companies to help us carry out faster analysis, and the third-party cookie providers who help us process your cookie data; and (iii) a client of Dentsu where the client has commissioned a follow-up survey and has specifically requested access to personal data collected using the initial Survey.
+In these cases, the client will not have access to your name or contact details, and our client will be an independent controller and responsible for providing you with information about how they are using your data).

 6. How long do we keep your personal data?